 The next layer will be a 1040 tray with drainage holes.
 This is the tray where you place your soil and grow your greens.

 Having two trays allows you to lift the top tray out of the bottom tray to drain any excess water.
 You do not want your soil to sit in water.
 It will cause your seeds and greens to mold and rot.

 The last layer is a clear plastic lid.
 This dome helps to heat the soil and maintaint humidity and temperature levels within the grow tray while the seeds germinate.
 It can be removed in a few days once the greens have started to grow.

 These grow kits are typically available from your local garden center, or you can buy the individual trays to put together your own grow kit.

-The Kitchen Garden Kit from Botanical Interests is convenient because it comes with all of the trays you need, enough potting mix to fill two trays, and a booklet of instructions and recipes for microgreens.
+The Kitchen Garden Kit from Botanical Interests is convenient because it comes with all of the trays you need.
+All you need to do is add potting soil and seeds.
 It can also be used to grow baby salad greens.